 Planning and food growing - lessons from Brighton and Hove

-Food Matters (www.foodmatters.org), based in Brighton, helped set up the Brighton & Hove Food Partnership and now works on national initiatives aiming to create sustainable and fair food systems.
-They worked with Brighton & Hove City Council to write a Planning Advice Note encouraging the incorporation of community food growing space into new developments.
+Food Matters (www.foodmatters.org), helped set up the Brighton & Hove Food Partnership (BHFP) and now work on national initiatives aiming to create sustainable and fair food systems.
+They worked with Brighton & Hove City Council to write a Planning Advice Note, originally adopted in 2011, encouraging the incorporation of community food growing space into new developments.

-Since the Council agreed the planning advisory note over 38% of approved planning applications have included community food growing.
-Residential planning applications have included 383 sq metres of dedicated food growing provision at ground level; 142 sq metres of raised beds; 87 sq metres of food growing areas in roof gardens; 23 fruit trees and 2 nut trees.
+Over the following two years 38% of approved planning applications included community food growing.
+Residential planning applications included 383 sq metres of dedicated food growing provision at ground level; 142 sq metres of raised beds; 87 sq metres of food growing areas in roof gardens; 23 fruit trees and 2 nut trees.

 Brighton & Hove Council also has a tool that helps both developers and the planners processing applications.
 Their sustainability checklist is part of the validation process and includes a section on food growing.
 Because the tool is online, the checklist allows the Council to monitor how policy is implemented.